General Medical Questions

 Yes.
-Through Teladoc, members have 24/7 access to a national network of U.S. board-certified doctors through phone or online video consultation.
+Through Teladoc, members have 24/7 access to a national network of U.S. board-certified doctors, therapists, and dermatologists through phone or online video consultation.
 Members are able to reach a doctor from anywhere - home, work, or even while traveling!
-Teladoc physicians can diagnose non-emergency medical problems - such as respiratory infections, ear infections, allergies, colds and flus - recommend treatment, and even call in a prescription to your pharmacy of choice!
+A Teladoc doctor is readily available for General Medicine (such as respiratory infections, ear infections, allergies, colds and flus), Dermatology (such as psoriasis, eczema, and acne) and Behavioral Health* (support for stress, anxiety, depression and more).

 **Teladoc is subject to state regulations and may not be available in all states.

 Innovation Health is a unique partnership between two industry leaders: Aetna and Inova.
 Aetna is one of the nation’s leading health insurance companies serving approximately 22.1 million medical members*.
 Inova is a nationally recognized not-for-profit health care system serving more than two million people.
 Together, they have created Innovation Health, a national health care plan that includes about 1.2 million heath care professionals and more than 5,700 hospitals*.

 Yes.
 The member website is your connection to all your active plan information and links to resources and tools.
 Once you receive your ID card, visit your member website to register.
 After you are enrolled and registered for your member website, you can log in anytime — day or night — to:

 - Find network doctors, dentists, hospitals, vision providers and labs faster and easier with the provider search tool

 - Take a health assessment and get started on the road to wellness

 - Check on symptoms and get possible causes

 - Access cost of care and hospital comparison tools